issacdowling/selfhostedsmarthomeguide/README.md

 songInfoFilePath = workingDir+"tmp/"+"songInfoFile"
 ```

-It'll now read that file, separate out the name and artist, then say them in a sentence.
+It'll now read that file (which was created by the playback script, grabbing the info from your Jellyfin server using the ID of the song), separate out the name and artist, then say them in a sentence.

 ### Playing a queue of songs.